equinor/ert/docs/rst/manual/changes/index.rst

   - Validate that target is specified when running an update via the `cli`
   - Merge detailed view into the old progress window
   - Vertical layout of monitoring for better usability
+  - Fetch queue status for each forward model in the detailed monitoring.
+Border color indicates:
+    Yellow, still running on queue.
+Black, finished.
+Red, failed

 Others:
   - Documentation for setting up custom jobs.